stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 before the next range.

   Upon an eroded cliff-top rested the man, gazing far across the valley.
-Lying thus he could see a great distance, but in all the sere expanse there was no visible motion.&nbsp;.&nbsp;.&nbsp;.
+Lying thus he could see a great distance, but in all the sere expanse there was no visible motion. . . .

   The second night came, and found Ull amid the rough peaks, the valley and the place where he had rested far behind.
 He was nearly out of the second range now, and hurrying